 Parque Genovés is a small peaceful park on the northwest edge of the city.
 Entering through the decorative gates, the park is a green sanctuary within the confines of the ancient stone walls of Cádiz.

-The scent of hundreds of species of trees and shrubs wafts through the air.
-With little stone bridges and antique benches, Parque Genovés has a romantic element.
-It’s perfect for a mid-morning break from sightseeing in Cádiz.
+With little stone bridges and antique benches, Parque Genovés has a romantic element and it’s perfect for a break from sightseeing in Cádiz.

 However, the best way to see Barrio del Pópulo is to stroll around and inspect the tiny shops and inviting tapas bars.